 All staff training for safeguarding is up to date and regularly updated in line with Government Guidelines.
 Records of staff training are held in the school office.

-Home Office Prevent Training for all staff, including Non Teaching Staff and Governors takes place annually.
+Home Office Prevent Training updates for all staff, including Non Teaching Staff and Governors takes place annually.
 This is updated as part of our annual Whole school safeguarding training.

 We have 2 members of staff and 2 governors trained in Safer Recruitment.